 - Instead of mass destruction through HPPs, which is often heavily subsidized by tax payer’s money and which is has been proven to enable rampant corruption, we demand from decision-makers and investment institutions to back out from hydro and support cheaper and true green alternatives.
 What does this mean on the ground?
 Install solar panels on existing infrastructure, wind turbines on highways and start the transition to a sustainable economy with smaller general power consumption.

-THE FOLLOWING WILL ALSO BE A PART OF BALKAN RIVERS TOUR 5:
+THE FOLLOWING WAS ALSO A PART OF THE BALKAN RIVERS TOUR 5:

-BRT5 crew will establish The Sava Coalition by inviting NGOs from Slovenia, Croatia, Bosnia and Herzegovina and Serbia that work in public interest and towards preservation of biodiversity, to join.
-Together they will form a united voice and a body that will act as a counterpart towards commissions on the Sava that currently exist to further exploit Sava River for economic purposes, without taking into consideration biodiversity and wildlife.
+BRD crew helped establish The Sava Coalition called Za Savo by inviting NGOs from Slovenia that work in public interest and towards preservation of biodiversity, to join.
+Together they are forming a united voice and a body that now acts as a counterpart towards commissions on the Sava that currently exist to further exploit Sava River for economic purposes, without taking into consideration biodiversity and wildlife.